jeremysprofile/messageapi_takehome_project/docs/improvements.md

 A better design would be using websockets ... somehow.
 Unfortunately, I've never used websockets, and this project already took way over the 4 hours Guild told me to allocate, so here we are.

+Also, pagination would probably be useful, instead of requiring the caller to change the timestamp they're looking at.

 ## Resiliency
 * Persistent storage volumes rather than ephemeral container storage
 * Make containers auto-restart on failure